 Vish Kanyas were venomous women who would assist in the execution of people.
 In ancient times the kings used to train some girls and fed them small quantities of poisons of different kinds right from a very young age.
 By the time the girls attained puberty they would become lethal and extremely dangerous.

-Feeding the poison from a very young age caused the immune system of these girls to adopt the entry of venom in the body and that is how they became the Vish Kanyas.
+Feeding the poison from a very young age caused the immune system of these girls to adopt the entry of venom into the body and that is how they became the Vish Kanyas.
 These Vish Kanyas have also been mentioned in Chanakya’s Arthashatra during the reign of Chandragupta Maurya.

 The Existence Of Amrit

 Many people still believe that there exists a drink of immortality that can help them defeat death forever.
 The story is taken from the Bhagavata Puranas.
 It was the battle between the Devas and the demons or the rakshasas.
 The ocean was to be churned in order to get Amrit or the drink of immortality.
 And unfortunately, the Devas had been cursed by Durvasa Rishi to be weak against the demons.

 So, Mount Mandara served as the churning rod, and the king of serpents, Vasuki, served as the churning ropes, it was an elaborate battle and process.
 Eventually, after many valuable items and possessions, Amrit was produced but with it was a venom that had the potential to destroy the universe.
 So, Lord Shiva drank the venom but did not gulp it down, this is how the devas gained possession of the Amrita and Shiva protected the universe.

 The Ram Setu Bridge, Sri Lanka